KnudsenMorten/AzLogDcrIngestPS/README.md

 # Introduction
 I am realy happy to announce my Powershell module, **AzLogDcrIngestPS**

 This module can ease if you want to send any data to **Azure LogAnalytics custom logs** - using the cool features of **Azure Log Ingestion Pipeline**, **Azure Data Colection Rules & Log Ingestion API**.
-It supports creation/update of DCRs and tables including schema, management of transformations, handles schema changes, includes lots of great data filtering capabilities.
+The module supports creation/update of DCRs and tables including schema, management of transformations, handles schema changes and includes lots of great data filtering capabilities.

 Core features of **AzLogDcrIngestPS** Powershell module are:
 * create/update the DCRs and tables automatically - based on the source object schema